 3. Khao Niew Ma Muang (ข้าวเหนียวมะม่วง)

-Khao Niaow Ma Muang is one of those dishes that you can have both as a dessert or main dish.
+Khao Niew Ma Muang is one of those dishes that you can have both as a dessert or main dish.
 It basically contains four different things: sweet mango, sweet sticky rice topped with coconut milk and yellow mung beans.
 It’s one of the sweetest Thai foods, but for sure one of the most delicious ones.

 I found it to be more expensive in Bangkok than elsewhere in Thailand.
-Example: The Khao Niaow Ma Muang dish you can see in the picture costs 70 Baht at Terminal 21 shopping mall in Bangkok, however at a local market in Pattaya I got a similar size for just 50 Baht.
+Example: The Khao Niew Ma Muang dish you can see in the picture costs 70 Baht at Terminal 21 shopping mall in Bangkok, however at a local market in Pattaya I got a similar size for just 50 Baht.

 4. Pad Thai (ผัดไทย)